damithc/process/codingStandards/CodingStandard-Java.md

 **7. :star: All names should be written in English.**

-English is the preferred language for international development.
+>Rationale: The code is meant for an international audience.

 **8. :star::star: Variables with a large scope should have long names, variables with a small scope can have short names.**

-Scratch variables used for temporary storage or indices are best kept short.
+Scratch variables used for temporary storage or indices can be kept short.
 A programmer reading such variables should be able to assume that its value is not used outside a few lines of code.
 Common scratch variables for integers are `i, j, k, m, n` and for characters `c` and `d`.

+>Rationale: When the scope is small, the reader does not have to remember it for long.

 **9. :star: Boolean variables/methods should be named to sound like booleans ‘is’**